giovannitakeshisesta/South-Park-The-Game/readme.md

 #
 ## Other useful functions and event listeners:
 ### Canceling an event
-This function prevent the scrolling of the webpage while playing and pushing Arrow or Space keys.
+This function prevents the scrolling of the webpage while playing and pushing Arrow or Space keys.
 ```JS
 var keys = {};
 window.addEventListener("keydown",